nandi95/removearr/README.md

 > 🏗️ Work in progress

+Currently, the aim is to make it work for my setup before making it more generic/configurable.

 - Long term todos:
   - [ ] swanky UI for configuration
   - [ ] remove stalled downloads from download client